vuejs/eslint-plugin-vue/docs/rules/html-closing-bracket-spacing.md

-# require or disallow a space before tag's closing brackets (html-closing-bracket-spacing)
+# require or disallow a space before tag's closing brackets (vue/html-closing-bracket-spacing)

 - :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.